qutip/qutip-tutorials/tutorials-v5/heom/heom-1a-spin-bath-model-basic.md

 Fitting the correlation function is not efficient for this example, but can be extremely useful in situations where large number of exponents are needed (e.g., near zero temperature).
-We will perform the fitting manually below, and then show how to do it with the built-in tools
+We will perform the fitting manually below, and then show how to do it with the built-in tools.

-For the manual fit we First we collect a large sum of Pade terms for many time steps:
+For the manual fit we first we collect a large sum of Pade terms for many time steps:

 ```python